Frequently asked questions

 • JEMPERLI may be used alone:

-• when a laboratory test shows that your tumor is dMMR, and
+• when a laboratory test shows that your tumor is mismatch repair deficient (dMMR), and

 • your cancer has returned, or it has spread (advanced EC), and